Israel–Netherlands relations: 1948–1999

+21st century

 After the Israeli invasion of the Gaza Strip, a court in the Netherlands ordered the government to freeze all exports of F-35 fighter jets that Israel uses to bomb the Gaza Strip.
 This ruling is the result of a complaint against the government by Dutch humanitarian organizations Oxfam Novib, PAX Netherlands Peace Movement Foundation and The Rights Forum.

 On June 15, 2025, an estimated 100,000 to 150,000 took part in a protest in The Hague that called on the Dutch government to take firmer steps against Israel's actions in the war; that protest was the largest in the Netherlands in two decades.

-On June 19, 2025, during the Iran-Israel War the Dutch embassy was hit causing damage but no injuries.
+On June 19, 2025, during the Twelve-Day War the Dutch embassy was hit causing damage but no injuries.

 In July 2025, for the first time, the Netherlands listed Israel as a foreign threat to the country's national security, citing alleged disinformation campaigns threatening the lives of Dutch citizens during the riots by Maccabi Tel Aviv fans in November 2024.
 According to a report by the National Coordinator for Security and Counterterrorism (NCTV), it says that Israel attempted to influence public opinion and politics in the Netherlands by circulating documents, which contained "unusual and unwanted personal details" about Dutch citizens, to Dutch journalists and politicians.
 NCTV also voiced concerns that Israel and the United States constantly threatened the International Criminal Court, which could disrupt the court's work.
 That same month, the Netherlands banned Finance Minister, Bezalel Smotrich and Minister of National Security, Itamar Ben-Gvir from entering the country, labelling them persona non grata for their calls for ethnic cleansing in Gaza.
 The government also recalled the Dutch ambassador to Israel, Marriët Schuurman.

 On August 22, 2025, Dutch foreign minister Caspar Veldkamp resigned from the caretaker Schoof cabinet and his New Social Contract left the governing coalition after failing to secure sanctions against Israel.

+On August 25, 2026, Israeli Foreign Minister Gideon Saar announced that two Dutch officials would be expelled from the US-backed Gaza Ceasefire Coordination Center in response to the Dutch government's anti-Israeli actions, including a ban on imports of goods from illegal Israeli settlements.